Space manufacturing startup Varda, incubated at Founders Fund, emerges with $9 million in funding – TechCrunch

 While companies like Space Tango and Made In Space already are attempting to make a viable business out of space manufacturing, they focus on small scale pilots and experimental projects.
 Varda separates itself by its loftier ambition — to manufacture commercially viable products at scale in space.

-To be economically viable, these products have to be very very high value, and according to the IEEE there are already some goods that fit the bill.
-Things like carbon nanotubes and fiber optic cables, organs, and novel materials are all potential targets for a space manufacturing company, because they can conceivably justify the high cost of material transportation.
+To be economically viable, these products have to be very very high-value, and according to the IEEE there are already some goods that fit the bill.
+Things like carbon nanotubes and fiber optic cables, organs and novel materials are all potential targets for a space manufacturing company, because they can conceivably justify the high cost of material transportation.

 “Manufacturing is the next step for commercialization in space,” said Bruey.
 “The primary driver that makes us economical is success in the launch business.”

-With now-established companies like SpaceX, Rocket Lab and Blue Origin, and upstarts like Relativity Space, Spinlaunch, and the newly launched Aevum Space all driving down the cost of launching objects into space, the next wave of commercialization is coming.
+With now-established companies like SpaceX, Rocket Lab and Blue Origin, and upstarts like Relativity Space, SpinLaunch and the newly launched Aevum Space all driving down the cost of launching objects into space, the next wave of commercialization is coming.

 Varda’s backers, which put $9 million into the company, were led by Founders Fund and Lux Capital .
-Additional participation came from Fifty Years, Also Capital, Raymond Tonsing, Justin Mateen, and Naval Ravikant.
+Additional participation came from Fifty Years, Also Capital, Raymond Tonsing, Justin Mateen and Naval Ravikant.

 These investors are all placing a bet that the biggest returns could be in manufacturing.
 As a result of their investments, Founders Fund partner Trae Stephens and Lux Capital co-founder Josh Wolfe are both taking seats on the company’s board.